19hours/sg-statutes/Acts/Economic Expansion Incentives (Relief from Income Tax) Act.md

 “chargeable normal income” means normal income after deducting expenses, donations, allowances or losses allowable under the Income Tax Act against the normal income;

-“concessionary income” means income subject to tax at the concessionary rate of tax under section 13H, 43A, 43C, 43D, 43E, 43F, 43G, 43H, 43I, 43J, 43K, 43L, 43N, 43O, 43P, 43Q, 43Ror 43S of the Income Tax Act, as the case may be;
+“concessionary income” means income subject to tax at the concessionary rate of tax under section 13H, 43A, 43C, 43D, 43E, 43F, 43G, 43H, 43I, 43J, 43K, 43L, 43N, 43O, 43P, 43Q, 43Ror 43S , 43X, 43Yor 43Z of the Income Tax Act, or the regulations made under any of those provisions, as the case may be;

 “concessionary investment allowance” means an investment allowance given to a company for an approved project from which the concessionary income of the company is derived;